Studies | Overview

 The Undergraduate Studies

 span five academic years, with each year divided into two semesters.
 The ten semesters in total include five Winter Semesters (1st, 3rd, 5th, 7th, and 9th) and five Spring Semesters (2nd, 4th, 6th, 8th, and 10th).
-The aim of the studies is the progressive acquisition of knowledge and skills by students.
-More specifically:
+Each semester comprises at least thirteen weeks of instruction followed by a comparable examination period.

 • From 1st to 4th Semester, Core Curriculum courses are taught (foundational courses in general education and basic scientific areas, including courses in agricultural sciences).